The Hogs’ post-season honors were anchored by the defense, with two of the team’s starting

 If you didn’t see the game:

-Logan’s first goal came 35 seconds into the match when he bowled past his defender and fired a bounce shot past the goalie, to put the Hogs ahead 1-0.
+Logan’s first goal came 35 seconds into the match when, after winning the opening faceoff, he bowled past his defender and fired a bounce shot past the goalie, to put the Hogs ahead 1-0.

 His second, around the six-minute mark of the first quarter, was against a triple-team to bring the Hogs within one.
 Unfortunately, Davis was able to squeak in a pair of goals right before the quarter ended, in what was a closer game than the 5-2 score indicated.